typedefs/typedefs.github.io/content/about.md

 ## Code generation

-Another way to work with type definitions is to generate code in a target language that describes the types and can serialize and deserialize it's terms.
+Another way to work with type definitions is to generate code in a target language that describes the types and can serialize and deserialize its terms.

 Code generation can be seen in action in your browser, surf to [try.typedefs.com](https://try.typedefs.com).